rocketacademy/sarah-classic/class-exercises/day-12-dom.md

 ## Deployment

-Make a fork of[ this starter code](https://github.com/rocketacademy/swe101-deployment) and git clone it onto your computer.
-Customize it to your name and add whatever content you want.
+1. Make a fork of[ this starter code](https://github.com/rocketacademy/swe101-deployment) and `git clone` it onto your computer.
+2. Customise the code with your name and add any other content you would like.

-Follow the [deployment instructions](../12-next-steps/12.3-deployment.md) to put it onto the internet.
-Send the link to your pair.
+3. Follow the [deployment instructions](../12-next-steps/12.3-deployment.md) to deploy it to the internet.
+4. Send the deployed link to your pair.

 ## DOM